 Things to Consider Before Buying a Kids Microscope

 There is a huge selection of kids microscopes on the market.
-It makes sense for parents to weight a few key factors before making an investment.
+It makes sense for parents to weigh a few key factors before making an investment.
 The type of microscope determines the kind of specimens that can be viewed.
-Additionally as the quality of optics goes up, the price rises with it too.
+Additionally, as the quality of optics goes up, the price rises with it too.

 The main goal is to introduce the child to science in a simple and fun way; plastic toy microscopes don’t offer the full experience.
 They are also difficult to focus as most of them lack a fine and coarse focus knob.
 Additionally, their objectives are not standardized, the resolution of the picture is equally low, and the low light intensity makes it hard to observe specimens in a proper manner.
 Some plastic toy microscopes are even falsely advertised as being capable of unrealistic magnifications like 1000X.

-- Monocular versus Binocular.
 A monocular (one eyepiece) design is the most ideal for the child since inter-papillary adjustments as in binoculars can be difficult for a kid to operate.
 With binocular microscopes, two eyepieces need to be adjusted to cater to different eye widths in people.
-Notably, there are trinocular microscopes which have three eyepieces with varying magnifications.
+Notably, there are trinocular microscopes that have three eyepieces with varying magnifications.
 The general rule of thumb here is to go with a monocular for young children and then upgrade to a more advanced microscope down the road.

-- Price.
-The key things that determine the price of any kid’s microscope is the modularity of the device, specialized objectives and optics, quality of the mechanical parts, and sometimes the brand name has a lot to do with it.
-It is important to note that most features in expensive units are not ideal for children.
+The key things that determine the price of any kid’s microscope are the modularity of the device, specialized objectives, and optics, quality of the mechanical parts, and sometimes the brand name has a lot to do with it.
+It is important to note that most features of inexpensive units are not ideal for children.
 For instance, a microscope with advanced functionality like plan achromatic and apochromatic objectives are unnecessary for kids.
 Therefore, the best quality kid’s microscope does not have to be too expensive.

-- Included Materials.
 Most kid’s microscopes come with prepared slides, software to manipulate specimen pictures, and instruction books with suggested experiments.
 This ensures that the child will start exploring right away and slightly takes the pressure off the parent to make the exercise interesting.
-Other necessary accessories include tweezers, dyes and clips.
+Other necessary accessories include tweezers, dyes, and clips.
 Some companies may sell the microscope with all the relevant accessories while some require separate purchases.